aarshitaacharya/littleLlamaLab/README.md

 12. **Age Calculator**
     - Swiftly calculate your age with a user-friendly age calculator.
 Easily determine your age or the age of others with just a few clicks, making birthday celebrations and milestones more memorable.

+13. **Mini Game**
+    - Embark on an adventurous journey with a captivating game inspired by the Google Chrome offline dinosaur.
+Jump and dash your way through obstacles, collecting points, and see how far you can take your mini dino in this delightful gaming experience.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.